-- Doctoral students are not eligible for a First Book Grant but may be eligible for one of our fellowship programs. - Any previous fellowships or grants from the Louisville Institute must be completed and final reports submitted before applying for another LI fellowship or grant.
-Additionally, you may only apply for one LI grant or fellowship between June 1, 2023, and May 31, 2024. - Members of the Louisville Presbyterian Theological Seminary staff, faculty, Board of Trustees, or student body or their immediate family members (parents, spouses, or children) are ineligible for Louisville Institute grants or fellowships.
-Members of the Louisville Institute Advisory Board and their immediate family members are also ineligible. - Louisville Institute grantees may not simultaneously hold two individual grants from Lilly Endowment-funded organizations that together total more than US\$45,000.
+- Doctoral students are not eligible for a First Book Grant but may be eligible for one of our fellowship programs. - Individuals may only apply for one LI grant or fellowship between June 1, 2024, and May 31, 2025. - Any previous fellowships or grants from the Louisville Institute must be completed and final reports submitted before applying for another LI fellowship or grant. - Members of the Louisville Presbyterian Theological Seminary staff, faculty, Board of Trustees, or student body or their immediate family members (parents, spouses, or children) are ineligible for Louisville Institute grants or fellowships.
+Members of the Louisville Institute Advisory Board and their immediate family members are also ineligible. - Louisville Institute grantees may not simultaneously hold two individual grants from Lilly Endowment-funded organizations that together total more than US\$55,000.
+Please contact us if you have any questions about this stipulation: grants@louisville-institute.org.
+Individual grants are those held by the same project director, not necessarily the same institution.